PaulGreer1/dependecy-injection/README.md

     @Override
     public String doYourThing() {
-        return "Roll around when tickled, get tangled up in wool, then try to dance on my keyboard and trash my current Java project.";
+        return "Roll around when tickled and get tangled up in wool.";
     }
 }
 ```